data-futurists/damp-and-mould-standards-concept/guidance/Introducing the damp and mould data model.md

 — [Key features of the data model](#key-features-of-the-data-model)
 — [How the data model can help you in future](#how-the-data-model-can-help-you-in-future)

-The Awaab's Law data model allows you to record, track and respond to health and safety issues caused by damp and mould in social-rented homes.
+The damp and mould data model allows you to record, track and respond to health and safety issues caused by damp and mould in social-rented homes.

 It structures the way data is stored and validated, and it includes some embedded standards such as code lists.